 These are important functions, all dependent on the presence of cholesterol.
 But too much of a good thing isn’t good at all.

 LDL vs. HDL

-When we talk about cholesterol, you often hear the terms LDL and HDL.
-Both are lipoproteins, which are compounds made of fat and protein, responsible for carrying cholesterol throughout the body in the blood.
-LDL is low-density lipoprotein and is often called “bad” cholesterol.
-HDL is high-density lipoprotein and is the “good” cholesterol.
+When people talk about cholesterol, they often use the terms LDL and HDL.
+Both are lipoproteins, which are compounds made of fat and protein that are responsible for carrying cholesterol throughout the body in the blood.
+LDL is low-density lipoprotein, often called “bad” cholesterol.
+HDL is high-density lipoprotein, or “good” cholesterol.

-When it comes to your cholesterol numbers, your LDL is the one you want to keep low — ideally less than 100 mg/dL.
+When it comes to your cholesterol numbers, your LDL is the one you want to keep low — ideally less than 100 milligrams per deciliter (mg/dL).

 HDL helps keep your cardiovascular system healthy.
 It actually aids in the removal of LDL from the arteries, according to the AHA.
-It carries the bad cholesterol back to the liver, where it is broken down and eliminated from the body.
+It carries the bad cholesterol back to the liver, where it’s broken down and eliminated from the body.

 High levels of HDL have also been shown to protect against stroke and heart attack, while low HDL has been shown to increase those risks.

 According to the National Institutes of Health (NIH), HDL levels of 60 mg/dL and higher are considered protective, while those under 40 mg/dL are a risk factor for heart disease.